Business

 Burger Franchise With the Lowest Start-up Costs: Five Guys

-The final burger chain on our list is also committed to fresh, not frozen, beef – Five Guys Burgers and Fries.
-Five Guys serves hand-formed hamburgers cooked in only peanut oil.
-Founded in 1986 by brothers in Arlington, VA, the company started franchising in 2003, and the has grown significantly since then.
+The final burger chain on our list also champions fresh, never-frozen beef – Five Guys Burgers and Fries.
+Five Guys serves hand-formed hamburgers cooked exclusively in peanut oil.
+Founded in 1986 by brothers in Arlington, VA, the company launched franchising in 2003 and has experienced substantial growth since.

-There are over 1,700 Five Guys locations across the country, and it is fast becoming a well-recognized burger chain for Americans.
-The company even sells ‘gear’ – T-shirts, bags, and even Christmas ornaments – for people who want to tell the world they like the chain.
+Over 1,700 Five Guys locations operate nationwide, rapidly establishing recognition as a prominent burger chain among Americans.
+The company even sells branded merchandise – T-shirts, bags, and Christmas ornaments – for fans wanting to showcase their loyalty.

 Important Info